xabbu42/Master/arbeit.md

 \Begin{corollary}
-The forgetful projection $A˚$ of a LP formula provable with a non self-referential input set $IN$ is provable prehistoric loop free in G3s.
+The forgetful projection $A˚$ of a LP formula provable with a non self-referential input set $IN$ is provable prehistoric-cycle-free in G3s.
 \End{corollary}